MY FELLOW CANADIANS

 Mandate reporting protocols for AI service providers to immediately notify authorities of concerning or dangerous behaviour by users to prevent real-world harm and violence.

-I have reached out via email to the offices of the following public servants to schedule meetings regarding this matter:
+I have reached out via email to several offices of public servants to schedule meetings regarding this matter.
+Will have updates soon.

 A public petition needs 1 (one) Member of Parliament (MP) to represent it and 5 (five) supporters.
 Right now, we cannot start collecting signatures since we still don’t have an MP representing it.
 That’s what I’m working on now.
 Please share this post far and wide, and pressure your MPs to support this initiative.
 Then, the petition needs a minimum of 500 (five hundred) signatures in 120 days to move forward.
 Then, the proposed legislation is introduced in Parliament in the form of a bill, which provides the basis to amend or repeal existing laws or put new ones in place.